knippert/.github/profile/README.md

 ## Overview 👋

 Knippert is an upcoming hairdresser platform.
-This project is made to test building a production ready architecture using two backends and hosting on Azure.
+This project is made to test building a production ready architecture using two backends and one client hosted on Azure.

 Knippert consists of the following (private) repositories: